abuyukyi101198/html-editor/README.md

 user move the section up or down the e-mail, and the trash icon deletes the section.

 Once a section is selected, its contents can be edited in the editor (left half of the page).

+#### Editor

+Each section has predetermined editable properties.
+Double-column sections (i.e. Text & Image and Text & Video) have an editable Alignment property.
+They can be aligned as the text section being on the left, right, and below the image/video.

+The also exists a URL property.
+In sections that contain images, the URL property acts as the source URL of the image being displayed.
+In sections with videos, the URL accepts the YouTube link of the video, from which the thumbnail is automatically taken and used as a clickable image.
+For the Button section the URL property specifies the button link, and for the Footer section the link specifies the e-mail being displayed on the footer, which recipients can reply to.